nebnamwen/buttonbox_c/README.txt

   - env (envelope): an envelope controlled by the onset and offset of a note key
   - els (envelope, left shift): controlled by the onset and offset of the left shift key*
-  - env (envelope, right shift): controlled by the onset and offset of the right shift key*
+  - ers (envelope, right shift): controlled by the onset and offset of the right shift key*
-  - env (envelope, space bar): controlled by the onset and offset of the space bar*
+  - esp (envelope, space bar): controlled by the onset and offset of the space bar*

   *The left and right shift keys and space bar cannot be assigned notes, but can be used to modify the sound produced by an instrument when a regular note key is pressed.